gmelika/slate/source/index.html.md

 }
 ```

 Once the transaction is ready, the user must accept a quote and confirm the transaction with the provided `quote_id`.
-Both the amount
+The amount
-specified in the quote and the transaction must match, otherwise the transaction will not confirm.
+specified in the Buy transaction must match the quote_amount + fees in the quote, otherwise the transaction will not confirm.

 ### HTTP Request